margosmat/translord/README.md

 - [ ] caching
 - [ ] role-based access to the CMS panel
 - [ ] translations revision
-- [ ] examples

 ## Inspiration

-- IdentityServer (as for setup and config/ease of use)
+- IdentityServer (as for config and ease of use)
 - Serilog (as for modularity, structure)

 ## Support